kserickson/zsr/README.md

 ## Why ZSR?

-This project is named for the [Z. Smith Reynolds Library](https://zsr.wfu.edu/) at Wake Forest University, where I first fell in love with libraries.
+This project is named for the [Z. Smith Reynolds Library](https://zsr.wfu.edu/) at Wake Forest University, where I spent many happy hours napping, and a few reading.